AdaGold/react-timeline/README.md

 ## Tests

 We have provided some tests that simply verify that if the properly named props are passed into the components their values show up in the browser.
-You can run the tests with `npm test`.
+You can run the tests with `yarn test`.

 ## Going Further